Jamie Theakston: Charity

-Theakston took a break in 2003 to travel to Uganda to meet with former child soldiers.
+In 2003 Theakston travelled to Uganda to meet with former child soldiers.
 He is a patron for Cancervive, a charity established to address the needs of anyone whose family or friends are cancer-sufferers.

 He played in his fifth successive Soccer Aid match at Old Trafford in June 2014.
 Having, in 2010, saved four penalties for England against the Rest of the World in a penalty shoot-out, before missing a penalty himself in a defeat, he was later named man of the match for his performance in goal.

-On 4 October 2019, Theakston took a break from Heart Breakfast to set off on his Bike Britain Challenge, a cycling event for Global's charity Make Some Noise.
+On 4 October 2019, Theakston undertook a Bike Britain Challenge; a cycling event for Global's charity Make Some Noise.
 The event lasted eight days, with Theakston cycling 650 miles from Edinburgh and arriving in London on the 11th.
-Along the way, he stopped at Newcastle upon Tyne, Leeds, Manchester, Birmingham, Cardiff and Bristol, and met numerous life-threatened children and their families.
+Along the way, he stopped at Newcastle upon Tyne, Leeds, Manchester, Birmingham, Cardiff and Bristol, and met life-threatened children and their families.